robotmatt/autonb/README.md

 1. Open the project folder.
 2. Double-click `run_app.bat`.

-This will automatically install all dependencies (including Selenium and the correct ChromeDriver) and launch the AutoNB interface.
+This will automatically install dependencies and launch the browser-based UI where you can configure and run your automation.

-## Usage
-### Credentials
-Enter your NavBlue Username and Password into the `userInfo.py` file (renamed from secrets.py).
-If it doesn't exist just create a `userInfo.py` that looks like this:

-`username = 'Username'`<br />
-`password = 'Password'`<br />

-**Note:** If you leave `userInfo.py` empty or don't create it, the app will automatically prompt you for credentials in the UI.
+### Option 2: Manual CLI Mode
+For advanced users who prefer the command line or want to run headless scripts.

+1. Edit `config.py` to set your desired run parameters (Base, Seat, Thresholds, etc.).
+2. Ensure `userInfo.py` is set up with your credentials.
+3. Run the script:
+   - For **Basic Runs**: `python3 main.py`
+   - For **Unstack Runs**: `python3 mainUnstack.py`

 ### config.py
-Most of the settings you need are contained in config.py.
-See the inline documentation for usage of all the variables.
-You can now also configure these directly in the UI!
+Most of the settings for CLI mode are contained in `config.py`.
+See the inline documentation in that file for usage of all variables.
+Note that the UI overrides these settings when running in Streamlit mode.

 ## 📁 Project Structure
 | File      | Purpose                                                                                                 |